• Nondiscrimination, Title IX, and Bullying

 Title IX of the Education Amendments of 1972 is a Federal Civil Rights law that prohibits sex discrimination in educational programs, athletic programs, or activities that receive federal funding.

 1. Parents or students should make a report to the site administration.
-They can do this through the bias reporting system or by directly contacting school administration.
-Site administration will follow up and let parents know of resolution.
+They can do this through the Bias reporting system (only available to students) or by directly contacting school administration.
+Site administration will follow up and let parents know of the resolution.

-2. Uniform complaint: used to resolve complaints of sexual harassment, discrimination, and failure to comply with federal programs.
-If the site cannot resolve the concerns to the satisfaction of the parties, parents can file a uniform complaint.
-This will elevate the complaint to the District.
+2. Uniform complaint: used to resolve complaints of bullying, sexual harassment, discrimination, and failure to comply with federal programs.
+If the site cannot resolve the concerns to the satisfaction of the parties, parents can file a Uniform Complaint.

 a.
 To file a uniform complaint, please fill out THIS FORM